hapax/hapax.github.io/assets/reality.md

 pipette.
-These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere else in popular culture.
+These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere in popular culture.
 Whatever its flaws, this stereotype has one saving grace: it is democratic; everyone can aspire to wear a labcoat and look through a microscope.

-The second stereotype does not wear a lab coat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
+The second stock type does not wear a lab coat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
 Instead of a microscope or pipette, their tools are chalk, equations and ideas.
-If we take the stereotype to its logical, or rather pop culture, extreme, they're probably white and male, confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
+If we take the stereotype to its logical, or rather pop cultural, extreme, they're probably white and male, confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
-They are, in other words, the stock type of scientific genius, the Albert Einsteins and Stephen Hawkings and John Nashs.
+They are, in other words, scientific genius personified, the Albert Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most of us feel invited to participate in.